d2l-ai/d2l-vi/chapter_convolutional-neural-networks/lenet.md

 (batch size, channel, height, width).
-Before we can pass the convolutional block's output to the fully-connected block, we must flatten each example in the mini-batch.
+Before we can pass the convolutional block's output to the fully-connected block, we must flatten each example in the minibatch.
-In other words, we take this 4D input and tansform it into the 2D input expected by fully-connected layers: as a reminder, the first dimension indexes the examples in the mini-batch and the second gives the flat vector representation of each example.
+In other words, we take this 4D input and transform it into the 2D input expected by fully-connected layers: as a reminder, the first dimension indexes the examples in the minibatch and the second gives the flat vector representation of each example.
 LeNet's fully-connected layer block has three fully-connected layers, with 120, 84, and 10 outputs, respectively.